redpanda-data/cloud-examples/aws-transit-gateway/README.md

   "test_redpanda_transit_gateway_command" = "/usr/local/bin/test-transit-gateway.sh <rp-user-id> <rp-user-password>"
 }
 ```
+5a. **Create Redpanda User** : Create a Redpanda User in Console and assign an ACL that allows all operations.
+Save the username and password to use in a later step for verifying connectivity.

-- **Configure SSH key**:
+5b. **Configure SSH key**:
    - Use the provided `get_ssh_key_command` to connect to the EC2 instance, e.g.:
      ```bash
      cat terraform.tfstate | jq .outputs.ssh_private_key.value | sed 's/"//g' | awk '{gsub(/\\n/,"\n")}1' > /tmp/35.155.90.103.pem; chmod 600 /tmp/35.155.90.103.pem
      ```

-- **SSH to the EC2 Instance**:
+5c. **SSH to the EC2 Instance**:
    - Use the provided `ssh_command` to connect to the EC2 instance, e.g.:
      ```bash
      ssh -i /tmp/35.155.90.103.pem ec2-user@35.155.90.103
      ```

-- **Run the Test Script**:
+5d. **Run the Test Script**:
    - Execute the test script to verify connectivity to the Redpanda cluster:
      ```bash
      /usr/local/bin/test-transit-gateway.sh <rp-user-id> <rp-user-password>
      ```

       The test script should confirm successful connectivity to the Redpanda cluster's Kafka, HTTP Proxy, and Schema Registry endpoints.

       If any issues arise, verify the route tables, security groups, and Transit Gateway attachment configurations.

-- **Remove Test Instance**
+5e. **Remove Test Instance**:
-If you don't need the test EC2 instance, you can destroy by running `terraform destroy -auto-approve`.
+If you don't need the test EC2 instance, you can set `deploy_client_instance` to `false` in Terraform variable input file `aws.auto.tfvars.json` and run `terraform apply -auto-approve`.

 ## Cross Account Access
 If the Redpanda cluster and client applications are hosted in **different AWS accounts**, you can use the provided Terraform code to set up an AWS Transit Gateway and share it with the client account using AWS Resource Access Manager (RAM).